-Awful intersection of world views, Father Zosima, Kicking cans down a dead-end road, Laying blame - laying shame, No justice - no peace, Play war games, Reckless missile launches, Standing aloof, Stood Aloof, The Brothers Karamazov, The common good, The force of prayer, The problem with metaphor, Those who tied the knots are responsible for untying them, US too close to the mirror?, Who is responsible?
+Awful intersection of world views, Donald Trump, Father Zosima, Kicking cans down a dead-end road, Laying blame - laying shame, No justice - no peace, Play war games, Reckless missile launches, Standing aloof, Stood Aloof, The Brothers Karamazov, The common good, The force of prayer, The problem with metaphor, Those who tied the knots are responsible for untying them, US too close to the mirror?, Who is responsible?

 As North Korea and the U.S. threaten to drag the rest of the world into the black hole of irrational demands, the U.S. has been widening the scope of who it thinks is responsible for the current tensions in East Asia.

 Tom Phillips reports U.S. national security advisor HR McMaster said:

 “We have been kicking the can down the road and we’re out of road.
 For those who have been commenting about the lack of a military option – there is a military option.
 Now, it’s not what we prefer to do, so what we have to do is call on all nations to do everything we can to address this global problem, short of war.”

 Perhaps it is this very metaphor that is problematic.
 We should ask, “why has anyone been kicking anything down a dead-end road?”

 Meanwhile, the US secretary of state, Rex Tillerson urged Russia and China to “indicate their intolerance for these reckless missile launches by taking direct actions of their own”.
 His direct suggestion: Russia’s and China’s ambivalence or inaction makes them responsible; it implicates them in fostering the recklessness of North Korea.

 It’s like a man telling the girlfriend of his wife, “because you don’t get her to not tick me off, I have to bully & beat her.”
 Refusing to take responsibility for one’s own actions is always going to be problem, however more complicated the situation is.